Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 If she’s approached with the possibility of freedom, Prisoner 13 looks genuinely surprised but quickly assumes her usual neutral mask.
 Here’s how she responds to some likely questions:

 **What do you know about the vault and key?** She plays coy: “I don’t know what you mean.”
 If pressed further, she shrugs.
 “I’ve been asked about this vault and key before.
 Assuming I did know where the key might be, what would be in it for me to tell you?”

+**Why did you steal from the dwarves?** She spits a little venom and says: “Its perfectly simple, vengence.
+I worked with them, to build that wealth, watched as they tore through a goblin settlement, needlessly killing.
+Watched as they hunted the drow, before they turned on my own people, their allies.
+Using my network, over years of scheming I took it all.
+But they caught me and tortured me, and no I am here.”

 **Do you want to be set free?** “As flattered as I am that you care, I’m afraid I must decline.
 I’m fine where I am, thanks.”